project-origin/registry/doc/concept/granular-certificates/readme.md

 ### Slice life-cycle

 A slice has a specific life-cycle, when the slice is created, it becomes **active**.

+When a slice changes state, this state is stored on the slice as events.

 Note that most commands are final, in there is no way to reverse them once performed.